-Royal Palace Bangkok - Monuments and Historic Buildings
+Royal Palace in Bangkok

 The Royal Palace, better known as the Royal Grand Place or simply Grand Palace has been in existence since its construction first started in 1782.
 King Rama I, after his coronation, moved into mansions built from eternal materials.